Tom-Ayling/Kirby-Valley/README.md

 - Install Stardew Valley
 - Download [Wabbajack](https://www.wabbajack.org/).
 - Move the Wabbajack.exe file to a new folder, it cannot be in a common folder such as Desktop, Downloads or Program Files.
-- Download the Kirby Valley.wabbajack from the [releases page](https://github.com/Tom-Ayling/Kirby-Valley/releases).
+- Download the Kirby.Valley.wabbajack file from the [releases page](https://github.com/Tom-Ayling/Kirby-Valley/releases).
 - Open the Wabbajack.exe file and select Install From Disk.
 - Point the Target Modlist to Kirby Valley.wabbajack.
 - Point the Modlist Installation Location and the Resource Download Location to your desired location (this is where the modlist will be stored, and launched from).